MicrosoftDocs/win32/desktop-src/Controls/dtm-closemonthcal.md

 ## Remarks

-Destroys the control and sends a [DTN\_CLOSEUP](dtn-closeup.md) notification that the control is closing—as opposed to the control is opening (dropping-down as in the [DTN\_DROPDOWN](dtn-dropdown.md) notification)—to the control's parent.
+Destroys the control and sends a [DTN\_CLOSEUP](dtn-closeup.md) notification that the control is closing as opposed to the control is opening (dropping-down as in the [DTN\_DROPDOWN](dtn-dropdown.md) notification) to the control's parent.

 ## Requirements